tleecsm/VoVTCG/www/data/cards.md

  - Cost: 2

-<b>Equip:</b> <i>Attach this card to another card.
-It remains attached until the parent card is destroyed.</i>
+<b>Equip</b> (<i>Attach this card to another card.
+It remains attached until the parent card is destroyed.</i>)
-<b>Once per Turn Order:</b> Parent card gains any attribute or class name you choose until the end of this turn.
+<b>Once per Turn Order:</b> Parent card gains up to one attribute and up to one class name you choose until the end of this turn.
 <br>

 ##### ALP.GEN.002